XfedeX/ppfun-captcha/README.md

 ## API

 #### `svgCaptcha.create(options)`
-If no option is passed, you will get a random string of four characters and corresponding svg.
+Get a random string of four characters and corresponding svg captcha.

 * `size`: 4 // size of random string
 * `ignoreChars`: '0o1i' // filter out some characters like 0o1i